autowarefoundation/autoware.universe/localization/ekf_localizer/README.md

 ## Known issues

-- If multiple pose_estimators are used, the input to the EKF will include multiple yaw biases corresponding to each source.
-However, the current EKF assumes the existence of only one yaw bias.
-Therefore, yaw bias `b_k` in the current EKF state would not make any sense and cannot correctly handle these multiple yaw biases.
+- In the presence of multiple inputs with yaw estimation, yaw bias `b_k` in the current EKF state would not make any sense, since it is intended to capture the extrinsic parameter's calibration error of a sensor.
 Thus, future work includes introducing yaw bias for each sensor with yaw estimation.

 ## reference